 The New Britain City Journal is asking candidates for Mayor questions every three weeks related to the City.
 It is our hope this will give residents time to understand their views and make a proper choice for mayor.
-The question posed to candidates this week was “Do you think the Board of Education needs to get an increase in funding in 2012?”
+The question posed to candidates this week was “How would you plan to help revitalize downtown?”
 The following candidates responded to our question.

 As Mayor, I will welcome any and all potential developers to invest in New Britain and downtown.
 While the economic uncertainty in Connecticut will be a great challenge in attracting private investment to New Britain I know what it takes to be successful in New Britain and have the skills, background and education in business and city government.
 This experience enables me to deal with people that are willing to invest in realizing the American dream of owning a successful small business or locating a major factory or business here.

 During my years on the City Council I have supported a stable tax rate, balanced budgets, supported the police station being built downtown, supported the Downtown District and CCSU/ITBD in all their efforts in attracting people downtown, was the driving force in establishing the parking authority to make it easier for customers to park downtown, supported significant downtown infrastructure improvements, and have been an ardent supporter of economic development throughout the City and supported Target, Super Stop & Shop, Shop Rite (Stanley Street), Walgreens, Achieve Financial and the sale of key Broad Street parcels to Farmington Bank and the Polam Credit Union.